Cable Low Fly

 Instructions

-• Set both pulleys low and attach handles.
+• Set both pulleys low and attach the handles before stepping into your stance.

 Tips & Tricks